Joe Torre: Early life

 Joseph Paul Torre Jr. was born July 18, 1940, in Brooklyn, New York City, New York, to Italian immigrants Margaret and Joseph Sr., a plainclothes officer in the New York City Police Department.
-He was the youngest of five children, with two brothers, Frank (who also went on to play in the Major Leagues) and Rocco, and two sisters, Rae and Marguerite.
+He was the youngest of five children, with two brothers, Frank (who also went on to play in the Major Leagues) and Rocco, and two sisters, Rae and Josephine.
 Torre was raised in the Marine Park neighborhood of Brooklyn.
 Torre's father Joseph abused Margaret until Torre was 13 years old, when Torre's brother Frank convinced their father to move out.
 The couple would later divorce.

 Torre played baseball at Saint Francis Prep and in the All-American Amateur Baseball Association for the Brooklyn Cadets.
 Heavyset as a teenager, Torre was not considered a viable professional prospect until he converted to catcher on the advice of his brother Frank.
 Torre worked briefly at the American Stock Exchange after high school.